How To Find A New Source of Recovery When Your Client’s Car Wreck Negligence Case Hits A Dead End

 For more than 25-years, I’ve handled 2700 cases against the major car manufacturers for safety defects that caused deaths and catastrophic injuries.
 If you believe your case is at a dead end for recovery and you are ready to fold it up, I urge you to talk to me first about a crashworthiness evaluation.
 The vehicle safety systems may not have served your client properly.

 It’s critically important for you to take the following steps as soon as possible in order for us to evaluate whether you have a crashworthiness vehicle safety defect case:

 - Secure the vehicle.
 You need to make certain that the vehicle is safe and preserved.
 Without the vehicle, there is no case against the automaker.
 The vehicle is the equivalent of a body in a criminal investigation.
 It is the forensic road map to what caused the death or injury.
 We will transport the vehicle to the Tracy Law Firm’s Crash Lab in Dallas.

-- Do not remove anything from the vehicle.
+- Do not remove anything from the vehicle!
 Every item inside the vehicle is potentially a target for us to evaluate as to what caused the injury and when the injury occurred.
-No matter if it’s clothing, groceries, luggage, etc.. we need everything intact inside the wrecked vehicle.
+No matter if it’s clothing, groceries, luggage, or any other personal articles we need everything intact inside the wrecked vehicle.

-- Do not need to settle the underlying case just yet.
+- Do not settle the underlying case just yet.
 We need to evaluate all aspects of the case before a determination is made about settling the underlying case.